 Then there was the infamous rape-murder case of 1999, when a college student called Shilpi Jain and her boyfriend, were found naked and dead.

-The main suspect was Rabri Devi’s brother-in-law Sadhu Yadav and the CBI couldn’t even collect his DNA sample.
+The main suspect was Lalu’s brother-in-law Sadhu Yadav and the CBI couldn’t even collect his DNA sample.

 CBI finally claimed that it was a suicide, even though one never truly understood why one would take off one’s clothes before committing suicide.